Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Introduction

 Most theoretical analyses on online optimization algorithms assume the ability to sample i.i.d. data points from the target distribution.
-This is a classical and convenient assumption for the analysis, but it is violated frequently in practice, especially when the samples are accessed through Markov chain-based methods.
-A common practice is to first sample a single Markov chain trajectory of dependent data samples (after some burn-out period), which is then thinned (subsampled) to reduce the dependence.
+This is a classical and convenient assumption for analysis, but it is violated frequently in practice, especially when the samples are accessed through Markov chain-based methods.
+A common practice is to first sample a single Markov chain trajectory of dependent data samples (after some burn-in period), which is then thinned (subsampled) to reduce the dependence.
 However, such practice only weakens the dependence between data samples and does make it truly independent in general.
 One may re-initialize independent Markov chains for every sample to attain true independence, but this approach suffers from a huge computational burden.
 Optimization algorithms with Markovian data samples were studied in \cite{johansson2007simple, johansson2010randomized} in the context of distributed optimization in networks.
 More recently, it was shown in \cite{sun2018markov} that arbitrarily initialized SGD almost surely converges to critical points of unconstrained nonconvex objectives at rate $O( (\log n)^{2}/\sqrt{n} )$, even when the data samples have a Markovian dependence.
+Block Coordinate Descent with Markovian coordinate selection was also studied recently in \cite{sun2020markov}.